874bowen/Remotion-Videos/README.md

 The `spring` function makes our component to bounce from a point to a point.
 We'll get the `fps` from the hook as shown.
 The function takes the `frame` and `fps` so that it knows how fast to go, `from` and `to` tells you how much range you want the outputs to be, `from` has a default value of zero.

 ## Building our Project
-To build our project run `yarn build` or `npm run build` on your terminal.
+To build our project run `yarn build` or `npm run build` if you are using `npm` on your terminal.
 This has a dependency on `ffmpeg`, the terminal will give you instructions on how to configure it on your machine.

 Once done you will find the video inside the `out` folder of your project.